google/go-cloud/internal/docs/pubsub/design.md

     // of acknowledgements back to the server.
     AckWait     time.Duration

+    // AckBatchSize is the maximum number of acks that should be sent to
+    // the server in a batch.
+    AckBatchSize int

     // AckDeadline tells how long the server should wait before assuming a
     // received message has failed to be processed.
     AckDeadline time.Duration